Where is Santa right now? Use the NORAD live tracker to map his 2023 Christmas flight

 Where is Santa right now?

-As of 10:45 a.m.
-ET, NORAD says Santa has made his way from China to Singapore and is headed to Indonesia next.
+As of 12 p.m.
+ET, NORAD says Santa has made his way from China to Singapore to Indonesia, and is headed to India next.

 NORAD's Santa tracker is currently live, and you can monitor Santa's progress in the map below.
 [Note: Map works better on mobile devices; if you don't see it below you can click here to view it on NORAD's website.]